maidsafe/sn_testnet_tool/README.md

 After your Docker setup is running, you can build the container using the `build-container.sh` script from this directory.
 It may take five minutes or so to build.

+### AWS

+On AWS, each node will run on an EC2 instance in a VPC.

+The VPC and other infrastructure should have been setup in advance, using our [testnet-infra repo](https://github.com/maidsafe/terraform-testnet-infra).

+A subnet and security group from this VPC will need to be obtained and set as `SN_TESTNET_DEV_SUBNET_ID` and `SN_TESTNET_DEV_SECURITY_GROUP_ID`.

+You need access keys that have permissions to create EC2 instances and upload to some S3 buckets.

+### Digital Ocean

+On Digital Ocean we don't require any other infrastructure to be created in advance.

+You only need to have a user account with a personal access token.

+### Ansible

-Obtain the AWS access and secret access keys for the `testnet_runner` account, and also the password for the Ansible vault.
-Put the Ansible password in a file located at `~/.ansible/vault-password`.
+Our setup uses Ansible's vault feature to encrypt AWS access keys that are used for querying information about EC2 instances.
+Therefore, the vault password needs to be obtained from someone else in the team.
+Once you have it, put in a file located at `~/.ansible/vault-password`.

+### SSH Access

+The EC2 instances need to be launched with an SSH key pair and Ansible will also use the same key for its SSH access.
+You can either generate a new key pair or use an existing one.
+In either case, set `SSH_KEY_NAME` to the name of a key pair in your `~/.ssh` directory.
+It should have both private and public key files.
+So for example, if you set it to `id_rsa`, we expect there will be two files, `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.
+The `.pub` extension is necessary.

+For Digital Ocean your public key needs to be uploaded to your user account.

+### Environment Variables

-Now create a .env at the same level where this directory is, and fill it with the following, replacing each value as appropriate:
+Now create a `.env` file at the same level where this directory is, and fill it with the following, replacing each value as appropriate:
 ```
 AWS_ACCESS_KEY_ID=<value>
 AWS_SECRET_ACCESS_KEY=<value>